smarter-sh/community/contributors/guide/style-guide.md

 - If using acronyms, ensure they are clearly defined in the same document.
 - If using an abbreviation, spell it out the first time it is used in the document unless it is commonly known. (example: TCP/IP)
-- When referring to a Kubernetes Group (SIG or WG) do not use the hyphenated form unless it is for a specific purpose such as a file-name or URI.
+- When referring to a Smarter Group (SIG or WG) do not use the hyphenated form unless it is for a specific purpose such as a file-name or URI.

 **[Moving a Document:](#moving-a-document)**